SandySearch/sandy-search/README.md

 This mobile application was built with the sweet [Ionic Framework](http://ionicframework.com/) (Angular5/TypeScript/CSS/HTML5) and uses the Google [FireBase](https://firebase.google.com/) service for authentication, realtime database and cloud hosting (currently on a free spark plan).

 Maps and geocoding is pulled from Google APIs.
+I plan to do reverse geocoding from Google too.

 With a Vim editor and a cmd window.